tokonuulu/ImageSearch/README.md

 # Android MVVM Architechture: sample

-It loads images from the Internet and stores them (favorites) in the local database.
+It loads images from the Internet and stores them (favorites) in a local database.

 ## Reference Libraries